 versions of software can be found here).

-Quit, working with health professionals and
+We have worked with health professionals and

-consumers, has developed a range of resources to help you help your patients
+consumers to develop a range of resources to help you help your patients

 stop smoking.
 You can order these through the Quit resource order form.

-For general practitioners
+For general practitioners and nurses

 - Ask, Advise, Help chart describing the steps of brief advice conversations about smoking.